Statcounter

 Marie tried her best to roust Chris from an obvious bout of being over served.

 Rain can portray New Orleans as an especially lonely city, especially at night.
-The bustling late night crowds on Bourbon Street take any nearby refuge, a.k.a. the bar.
+The bustling, late night crowds on Bourbon Street take any nearby refuge, a.k.a. the bar.
 The usual raucous streets become hauntingly quiet when the rains come.
+It's almost vengeful.

 Mid City is especially serene.
 It’s one of many neighborhoods that contribute to an eclectic feel for which New Orleans is known.
 Each neighborhood has its own personality; further adding to its alluring intrigue.

-Being the manager, Chris reasoned, became an increasingly dirty and unethical lot in life; typical in his line of business.
+Being the director, Chris reasoned, became an increasingly dirty and unethical lot in life; typical in his line of business.

 Surely doing something noble like going back to his roots would pay off.
 Not as quickly as he’d hoped.
 This chapter of life had been punctuated with trying circumstances that he’d never expected.

 His mother was the only remaining relative to speak of and, compounding his worries, Chris watched as she slowly died of cancer.
-She was a kind soul by all accounts and, in selfish, fleeting thoughts, Chris wondered, “why her?”
+She was a kind soul, by all accounts, and, in selfish, fleeting thoughts, Chris wondered, “Why her?”
 She didn’t deserve to die this way.
 His faith had been tested.
+Fully.

 As the final images of his mother flashed through an already defeated mind, his heart sank.
 In her final days, Chris lied to her in order to provide comfort.